asvnpr/NIST-SURF-HTGS-Generator/app/README.md

 * Use as a native app (dev only. builds, but interface isn't running correctly):
     * requires npm and nodejs
     * The app is very barebones
-    (I mean very. close button doesn't work, you have to force quit the app in all OS, modal windows aren't working at all, and icon was improvised quickly)
+    (I mean **VERY**: close button doesn't work, you have to force quit the app in all OS, modal windows aren't working at all, and icon was improvised quickly)
     * I defined [electron-packager](https://github.com/electron-userland/electron-packager)
     targets in the package.json for 64 bit: